danielrriggs/danielrriggs.github.io/content/Yoga.md

   - Yogic
   - yogic
 ---
 Yoga is a state of being.
-Yoga is [[Mental Health]].

-Another meaning of Yoga is union (to unite with), but to unite with what?
- It's uniting your skill level with the outcome that you want.
-Yoga means to be worthy.
-Yoga is the science of becoming worthy to achieve your desires ([[Samadhi]]).

- Yoga is a spiritual science, but it isn't divorced from the material world.
+ Yoga is a **spiritual science**, but it isn't divorced from the material world.
 Where does your spirit reside?
 In your physical body.
-Yoga is a practical path.
+Yoga is a **practical** path.

  Yoga is a philosophy; a way of life; something you do in any profession.

-Yoga means to get rid of your justice system (in the [[Vijnanamaya Kosha]] where logic is stored; we learn to empty all that) and to start falling in alignment with the universe's justice system.

  Yoga is simply keeping a healthy body and a healthy mind.
+Yoga is [[Mental Health]].

+Another meaning of Yoga is **union** ('to unite with'), but to unite with what?
+It's uniting your **skill** level with the outcome that you want.

+ Yoga means to be **worthy**.
+Yoga is the science of becoming worthy to achieve your desires ([[Samadhi]]).

+Yoga means to get rid of your [[Justice System]] (in the [[Vijnanamaya Kosha]] where logic is stored; we learn to empty all that) and to start falling in alignment with the universe's justice system.

 "Yoga is the control of the patterns of consciousness".
 See [[Yoga Sutra#Sutra 1 2 What is yoga?]].

 Yoga is An eastern system of introspection and self-discovery whose goal is to allow the practitioner to realize their true nature, get rid of [[Dukkha|suffering]], and become blissful by nature.
 Yoga is about discovering how we are connected to the infinite consciousness.
 The goal of Yoga is [[Kaivalya]].

-The Tantrics discovered [[tantra]] and molded their discoveries into Yoga.
+The Tantrics discovered [[Tantra]] and molded their discoveries into Yoga

+Yoga takes the [[Samkhya]] philosophy into the realm of experience through gradual and systematic progression.

 ###### Metaphysics & Union
 Yoga comes from the Sanskrit word "Yug," meaning "to join."
 From the same source comes the English word "yoke", or "union".
 But, in the [[Yoga Sutra]], Patanjali refers to yoga as a process of separation.